An Attempt to Define “The Sacred Feminine”

 Ah… Since I’m leading a three day retreat on The Sacred Feminine (co-creatively leading it ;~), it might be helpful for there to be some sort of definition on this rather beyond words Divine Consciousness, on this blog.

 And frankly, I feel quite challenged to put forth a ‘definition’ since as soon as we try to define something, we limit it within the scope of the words that we choose.
 And The Sacred Feminine is not something that can be placed within limits.
 Just as God/Allah/Creator is also called The Great Mystery.
 The Sacred Feminine fits within those realms of Great Mystery-ness… Maybe I could call Her the Great Mystress… !
-Whoa.
 Not sure where that idea came from, but I kinda like it.
-Like it a lot.

 Yes.
 The Great Mystery in the Feminine Form.
 Where to start?
 Maybe it might be easier to start with what the Sacred Feminine is not.
 Since many of us grew up in the Christian flavor of God-ness, I’ll start there.